Tools and resources to help your company expand globally

 Other Corporate Taxes

-Other taxes include a stamp tax (maximum 0.8%), municipal license fee, real property tax (1.4% in case of non-farming real estate and 1% for farming real estate, exemptions apply), payroll taxes (ranging from 0% to 40% of employees' remuneration), and social security contributions, as follows:
+Other taxes include stamp tax (maximum 0.8%), municipal license fee (ranging from 0.25% to 0.5% on tax equity, up to a maximum of approximately USD 550,000), real property tax (1.4% in case of non-farming real estate and 1% for farming real estate, exemptions apply), payroll taxes (ranging from 0% to 40% of employees' remuneration), and social security contributions, as follows:

 - a monthly 0.93% premium on remuneration for labour-related accident insurance